MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getting-xsapi-to-sign-in.md

    The "&lt;sandbox&gt; Submission <#>" page appears.

-4. Copy and save the sandbox name, such as "ABCDEF.1".
+4. Copy and save the sandbox name for the sandbox which you want to use, such as "ABCDEF.1".

 5. Click the **Xbox Live Config** section of the page.